 This activity provides opportunities for high-school-aged campers to delve into the reality of the military challenges facing Israel.
 Starting with a late-night sneak-out, progressing to a campfire and a military mission, the program culminates with the Goodman Educator and shlichim sharing stories from Israel's wars.

 It's a talent show!
 It's a beauty pageant!
-It's Mr. and Mrs. Israel, where camper teams representing places in Israel compete for the recognition and bragging rights.
-With costumes, songs, cheers and the like, campers won't even realize how much they are learning in the process.
+It's Mr. and Mrs. Israel, where camper teams representing places in Israel compete for recognition and bragging rights.
+With costumes, songs, cheers, and the like, campers won't even realize how much they are learning in the process.

 This is ideally a multi-period activity, with campers preparing earlier in the day for the evening competition.
 However, the entire program could be as big or small as you'd like.

 This activity is the re-enactment of the quest for votes that effectively created the State of Israel.
 Campers will have to do Israel-related activities and challenges in order to collect the necessary "votes" such that the United Nations votes in favor of the Partition Plan.

 In 1948, more than 4,000 volunteers from 56 different countries walked out of their every day lives to help Israel during the War of Independence.
 This session will allow campers to hear some of their stories and to examine the question: when would you step in?
 It's ideal for an after-hours bunk activity, a Shabbat discussion slot, or as a rainy day substitution.

 Using the art and methods of Israeli popular artist Hanoch Piven, these activities encourage campers to explore Israel's history, their own surroundings and identity, and individuals' connections to Israel.

 This activity consists of several modules which can be used on a mix-and-match basis.
 Elements can be used as quick conversation-starters or in-between activities; alternately, several components can fill an hour, half a day, or a week of activity blocks.